tehprofessor/yard-restful/README.markdown

 ## Development

+As always, you can see what tasks are available by running:

+    rake -T

 You can run the template locally over the included sample code by using the following rake tasks:

     rake ex:clean
     rake ex:generate